Exams and Feedback FAQs

 This depends on your year of study.
 In general you are allowed two attempts to resit any failed exam, which must be taken at the next two available opportunities.
 Normally the maximum mark that can be credited from a resit is the pass mark, unless you were absent from the original exam due to medically certified illness in which case a Full Credit Resit is usually granted.
 Note that it is not possible to resit continually assessed courses: Laboratory courses, Language courses, Projects and Professional Skills.
 There are also regulations about resits provided by Registry.

-Currently all year cohorts have a first resit opportunity provided in September.
+Currently all year cohorts have a first exam resit opportunity provided between late August and early September.
+The exam timetable will be published by the Exams Officer closer to the time of the exam.
 For any exams which remain failed students must withdraw from College and have a second and final attempt the following summer.
 Progression into the next year requires passes in all failed exams.
 Normally we do provide resits, but this is not guaranteed by the Department or Registry.

 I have a resit in September, can I take my resit exam in my home country?